sydasif/python-book/docs/source/03_collection/01_list.md

 banana is in the list.
 ```

-The code checks if `banana` is a member of the `fruits` list and correctly identifies it as a member.
+The code checks if `banana` is in the `fruits` list and correctly identifies it as a member.

-Understanding how to find the length of a list, create lists with the `range` function, modify the start value, and check for list membership is essential for efficiently managing data in Python.

-## Exploring List Methods
+### Exploring List Methods

-Python lists come with a wide range of built-in methods that allow you to manipulate and work with list elements.
+Python lists come with many built-in methods that let you manipulate and work with list elements easily.

-### The `append()` Method - A Fundamental List Operation
+#### The `append()` Method

-The `append()` method is one of the most commonly used list methods.
-It allows you to add an element to the end of a list.
-Here's an example:
+The `append()` method adds an element to the end of a list.
+For example:

 ```python
 my_list = [1, 2, 3]